 A cleverly made shiraz that reveals what this variety can deliver in Margaret River.
 It’s co-fermented with a small amount of spicy viognier and then gets a little carbonic maceration, both of which contribute to its perfumed aromas and bright palate.
 It then gets 17 months in a mix of French and American oak.
 Velvety smooth palate, yet there is power here driving a sustained finish.
 An effortless wine of class.
 Drink to: 2024-2036; Price: $100.00; Rating: 96 Points; Ray Jordan

-Mystery Premium Barossa Valley Shiraz 2021
+Mystery Barossa Valley Shiraz 2018

 (15175)